 Are you really your Diagnosis?

 For 15 years, Alternative to Meds has been the only licensed center helping people find alternatives to antipsychotic medications.
 We have published evidence regarding our long-term success.
-While each case is different, many times we find that frequently there were medical conditions like hypoglycemia or food allergies, or that the crisis had multiple factors and may have been diagnosed prematurely or even misdiagnosed.
+While each case is different, many times we find that frequently there were medical conditions like hypoglycemia or food allergies, or that the crisis had multiple factors that contributed.
+For these reasons a person may have been diagnosed either prematurely or entirely misdiagnosed and therefore without a way out of the dilemma.

 Severe reactions can occur when trying to stop Depakote either too fast or without proper preparation.
-The drug, a mood-stabilizer, is also known by its generic name divalproex sodium or simply valproate.
+The drug, a mood-stabilizer, is also known by its generic name divalproex sodium or simply valproate or valproic acid.
 There is an extended-release version of the drug as well, called Depakote ER.

 Depakote is an anticonvulsant mood-stabilizing medication prescribed to prevent seizures, as in epilepsy, to prevent migraines, and is used as a mood stabilizer to treat manic episodes of bipolar disorders.
 While this anticonvulsant drug is not a benzodiazepine, it is believed that it acts on the same neurotransmitters that benzo drugs do.
 Depakote affects or manipulates the neurotransmitter named GABA.
 GABA in effect is a calming natural chemical, though the mechanism of action is quite complex, relates to other transmitter interactions, and is not entirely understood.
 While the exact mechanism of how mood stabilizers work, it is thought that Depakote acts by interfering with the absorption of GABA, changing the way the GABA interacts with other types of transmitters.
 Mood stabilizers may increase GABA concentration at the nerve synapse, at least for a time.
 GABA molecules suspended in this way eventually degrade, and become metabolized (used up) instead of being reabsorbed and recycled as would normally happen.